arrai-innovations/circleci-orbs/README.md

 [![safety: version][]](https://circleci.com/orbs/registry/orb/arrai/safety)

 This is now somewhat miss-named; it provides jobs to run `pipenv check` against the installed project.
-For more details, refer to the generated[documentation](https://circleci.com/orbs/registry/orb/arrai/safety).
+For more details, refer to the generated [documentation](https://circleci.com/orbs/registry/orb/arrai/safety).

 ### sentry